aramis-lab/clinica/docs/Pipelines/FLAIR_Linear.md

 ## Dependencies

-If you only installed the core of Clinica, this pipeline needs the installation of **ANTs** on your computer.
+If you only installed the core of Clinica, this pipeline needs the installation of [ANTs](../Third-party.md#ants) on your computer.
-You can find how to install this software package on the [third-party](../../Third-party) page.

 ## Running the pipeline